sanketgoyal/CrazyFlie_Drone/README.md

 ### Ros Control
 Now succesfully
 -taking off

 -Landing

--Sedning to any x,y,z location.
+-Sending to any x,y,z location.

 -Controlling all the drones seperately simultaniously i.e at 1 point all drones can go in different directions and can follow their own differnt path.

 ### Rviz Configuration
 Got the model in Rviz, need to look into how to get multiranger data in rviz to develope map.